Youssefabdelmalak/fraud_detection_project/README.md

 The dataset is highly imbalanced, with a very small proportion of fraudulent transactions compared to legitimate ones.

-XGBoost achieved the highest overall performance, with strong precision, recall, and F1-score, making it the most reliable model for detecting fraudulent transactions.
+Logistic Regression - Baseline achieved the highest overall performance, with strong precision, recall, and F1-score, making it the most reliable model for detecting fraudulent transactions.

 Handling class imbalance using SMOTE significantly improved recall without sacrificing too much precision, ensuring fewer fraud cases are missed.